Biophilic Interior Design Article by Wood for Good

 "One of my favorite projects is a Sunriver, Oregon home where we used a wide variety of hardwoods and softwoods, much of it finished with our Tung oil ExoShield wood stain", says Steve Getsiv, Nova's President.

 Interior flooring, paneling, wainscotting, cabinets, timber beams and ceilings are all ways to bring the natural pattern of wood into your home - especially when you highlight its beauty with a clear or light colored oil-based stain.
 This will not only maximize the depth and beauty of the wood, but also keep it protected.

 Want to learn more about how bringing nature, like wood, into your interior design can create a healthier environment?
-Check out this interview with Oliver Heath on Wood for Good!:
+Give us a ring or send us an email.

 "The discussion about naturally occurring fractals in wood is really interesting.
 I can stare at beautiful piece of wood for hours - it's truly calming and puts your mind at ease."

 By Steve G on